 A caffè in Italy doesn’t just mean coffee, it means you are asking specifically for an espresso.
 A ceramic tazzina, or small-size cup, will arrive with a small saucer and stirring spoon, but it will be pure espresso coffee inside.
 Coffee shops are known as “bars”, and Italians will stop off for a quick espresso at many points during the day, not just during the morning rush.
 Cappuccinos are considered a whole meal in themselves, and many Italians will not drink cappuccinos with meals or later in the day.
 Mochas, frappuccinos, and other named drinks do not exist in Italian coffee culture; we recommend experimenting to find your perfect coffee.

-If you’re looking to recreate Italian life in your kitchen, why not drink your coffee on a table laden with Italian linens?
+If you’re looking to recreate Italian life in your kitchen, why not drink your coffee on a table laden with our luxury Italian table linens?
 Have a look at our March into Spring sale to find your perfect Italian look.